mobixsoftwarestudio/react-native-redux-boilerplate/README.md

 # React Native Redux Boilerplate

-> Maintained by Mobix Team.
+> Maintained by Mobix Team and its partners.

 ### Setup